acl2023-anonymous-submission/AeNER/README.md

 `pip install -r requirements.txt`

 The code also supports using wandb for experiment management.
-If you want to use it, log in to your account using the [W&B quickstart instructions](https://docs.wandb.ai/quickstart).
+If you want to use it, log in to your account following the [W&B quickstart instructions](https://docs.wandb.ai/quickstart).

 ## Configuration files